30 August - 4 September 2009

 E-mail Contact Details:

-The Organising Committee of Indaba6 shall observe the basic policy of nondiscrimination and affirms the right of scientists throughout the world to adhere or to associate with international scientific activity without restrictions based on nationality, race, colour, age, religion, political philosophy, ethnic origin, citizenship, language or sex, in accordance with the Statutes of the International Council of Scientific Unions.
+The Organising Committee of Indaba6 shall observe the basic policy of non-discrimination and affirms the right and freedom of scientists to associate in international scientific activity without regard to such factors as ethnic origin, religion, citizenship, language, political stance, gender, sex or age, in accordance with the Statutes of the International Council for Science.
 At this workshop no barriers will exist which would prevent the participation of bona fide scientists.

 back to the top

-Venue History Invited Speakers Call for Papers Travel General Committees
+Venue History Invited Speakers Call for Papers Travel Workshop Fees Registration

 Site developed by Dave Liles.